stephenjohnlimb/boot/README.md

 `docker run -p 9091:8080 -t boot:0.0.1-SNAPSHOT`.

 You can then go to the browser on `http://localhost:9091` and see the `Greetings from Spring Boot!` message.

+I have reused this example with [Helm and helm Charts](Helm.md), to show how helm can be used for kubernetes deployments.

 #### This repository - what have I added and why
 This repo - contains a number of code/configuration examples from a variety of sources.
 I've just